daryllavin/LiDAR-Gait-Analysis/README.md

 ## Installation

 Make sure you have [Anaconda](https://www.anaconda.com/) installed.
+From the command line:

 1. Clone this repository: